fabiosc88/PointOfSale/README.md

 ...
 ```

-After that you have to use the **Package Manager Console** and run the command `Update-Database` to apply the migrations and create the database.
+After that you have to use the **Package Manager Console** and run the command `Update-Database` with default project set to "PointOfSale.Infrastructure.Repository" in order to apply the migrations and create the database.